joreilly/FantasyPremierLeague/README.md

 ### Building
 This project currently uses iOS16 features (e.g. Swift Charts) so requires use of XCode 14 beta.

+Note that we're not handling realm db migrations yet so, for now, you may need to clear app data and re-run if you encounter "Migration is required" type errors.

 ## Screenshots
 |Platform|Screenshot|
 |---|---|